showteeth/scfetch/README.md

 ### Format conversion

 There are many tools have been developed to process scRNA-seq data, such as [Scanpy](https://scanpy.readthedocs.io/en/stable/), [Seurat](https://satijalab.org/seurat/), [scran](https://bioconductor.org/packages/release/bioc/html/scran.html) and [Monocle](http://cole-trapnell-lab.github.io/monocle-release/).
 These tools have their own objects, such as `Anndata` of `Scanpy`, `SeuratObject` of `Seurat`, `SingleCellExperiment` of `scran` and `CellDataSet`/`cell_data_set` of `Monocle2`/`Monocle3`.
 There are also some file format designed for large omics datasets, such as [loom](http://loompy.org/).
 To perform a comprehensive scRNA-seq data analysis, we usually need to combine multiple tools, which means we need to perform object conversion frequently.
-To facilitate user analysis of scRNA-seq data, `scfetch` provides multiple functions to perform object conversion between widely used tools and formats.
-The object conversion implemented in `scfetch` has two main advantages:
+To facilitate user analysis of scRNA-seq data, `GEfetch2R` provides multiple functions to perform object conversion between widely used tools and formats.
+The object conversion implemented in `GEfetch2R` has two main advantages:

 * **one-step conversion between different objects**.
 There will be no conversion to intermediate objects, thus preventing unnecessary information loss.
 * **tools used for object conversion are developed by the team of the source/destination object as far as possible**.
 For example, we use `SeuratDisk` to convert SeuratObject to loom, use `zellkonverter` to perform conversion between `SingleCellExperiment` and `Anndata`.
 When there is no such tools, we use `sceasy` to perform conversion.